Gigg1E/CalcConverter/README.md

 ## Dependencies

 *   **math.js:** This library is used for converting numbers to fractions.
-Make sure to include it in your HTML file.
+It is in assets/links file path and is accessed via relative path.

 ## Usage